AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 * 2b.
 HireHive detects that the person already exists.
   * 2b1.
 HireHive shows an error message.
   * 2b2.
 User enters new data.
-  * Steps 2b1-2b2 are repeated until a person with a unique phone number is entered.
+  * Steps 2b1-2b2 are repeated until a person with a unique name is entered.
   * Use case resumes from step 3.

 * 2c.
 HireHive detects an empty input for one of the parameters.